svalinn/ALARA/doc/usersguide/outputtext.rst

 Description
 ===========

- ALARA also optionally produces a so-called tree file :doc:`[G] <glossarytext>` to allow some rudimentary pathway analysis.
+ ALARA also optionally produces a so-called :term:`tree file` [G] to allow some rudimentary pathway analysis.
 The tree file contains much information about the creation and truncation of the trees and chains used to calculate the transmutation and activation in the problem.